Job Analysis

 K6.
 Comprehensive knowledge of court procedures (the Court Revocation Process and the Board of Parole Hearings [BPH] procedures) required in dealing with violations and conditions of parole to ensure compliance with current legal mandates, policies and procedures.

 K8.
-Comprehensive knowledge of the principles and techniques of leadership, personnel management and supervision in order to effectively direct and manage program areas or district operations.
+Comprehensive knowledge of the principles and techniques of leadership, personnel management, and supervision to effectively direct and manage program areas or district operations.

 K10.
-Comprehensive knowledge of a manager’s responsibility for promoting Equal Employment Opportunity (EEO) in hiring and employee development in order to foster a work environment free of discrimination and harassment.
+Comprehensive knowledge of a manager’s responsibility for promoting Equal Employment Opportunity (EEO) in hiring and employee development to foster a work environment free of discrimination and harassment.

 K11.
 Comprehensive knowledge of due process as it applies to laws of arrest, rules of evidence, and Board of Parole Hearings (BPH)/court procedures to present evidence and provide testimony regarding parole/law violations.